chelseaisaac/AI-ML-projects/Scalable Deep Learning Model on AWS Cloud/ReadMe.md

 ```

-Build Triton container:
+Build the Triton container:

 <code>docker build -t my_triton_with_tensorrt_10_4 .</code>

-Run container interactively with GPU access:
+Run the container interactively with GPU access:

 <code>docker run --gpus all -it --rm my_triton_with_tensorrt_10_4 bash</code>

 Inside container, convert ONXX model to a TensorRT engine:

 <code>trtexec --onnx=bert_model.onnx --saveEngine=model.plan</code>

-Verify the engine: <code>trtexec --loadEngine=model.plan</code>
+Verify the engine:

+<code>trtexec --loadEngine=model.plan</code>

-*If you're not able to run the trtexec command, find where it is:* <code>sudo find / -name trtexec</code>
+*If you're not able to run the trtexec command, find where it is using* <code>sudo find / -name trtexec</code>
 *Then add the directory containing it to your path:*
 ```
 echo 'export PATH=$PATH:/usr/src/tensorrt/bin' >> ~/.bashrc
 source ~/.bashrc
 ```
-*(You can replace the path to where your trtexec is located).*
+*(You can replace the path to whereever your trtexec is located).*

 Organize the model repository in the container:
 ```